 The weight of your paddle plays a crucial role in your gameplay.
 For quick-handed players, a lightweight paddle is a good option, while power hitters require a heavier paddle.

 As an advanced player, you must choose a paddle that complements your playing style.
-Ideally, a weighty paddle between 7-14 ounces is necessary for professional players.
+Ideally, a weighty paddle between 7 and 14 ounces is necessary for professional players.

 Grip Size